 The model presented in the previous section was the nominal model, which will be used in the controller design.
-If the model gives an excact representation of the actual process, we say it is perfect.
+If the model gives an exact representation of the actual process, we say it is perfect.
 Due to simplifications in the modelling or process variations, there is often a discrepancy between the model and the actual process.
-Often the model is idealized, i.e., simplified, to ease the modelling work, the identification of parameters, and the controller design.
+Often the model is idealized, i.e., it is simplified, to ease the modelling work, the identification of parameters, and the controller design.

-In this example we use linearized models in the MPC design.
-In the design of (SISO) feedforward controllers a further simplicication is that outlet flow variations are neglected.
-This gives a steady-state model error, but dynamically the error is small due to slow level control.
+In this example, we use linearized models in the MPC design.
+In the design of (SISO) feedforward controllers a further simplification is that outlet flow variations are neglected.
+This gives a steady-state model error, but dynamically the error is small due to the slow level control.
 What we here consider as the "actual plant", is the full nonlinear model, possibly with the following errors:

-• Offset of 0.2 (in scaled value) in control input u_3 (last tank).

-• pH measurement error of -1 in second tank.
+- Offset of 0.2 (in scaled value) in control input u_3 (last tank). - pH measurement error of -1 in second tank.

-4.4 Local PID-control (diagonal control)
+4.4 Only diagonal blocks (local PID-control)